sagemathinc/cocalc-doc/source/project-list.rst

      ..

 You can enter filter text in the Projects search field.
-If you have several projects, it can help to add hashtags to your project descriptions for topics you want to return to quickly.
+If you have several projects, it can help to add :ref:`hashtags <project-desc-hashtags>` to your project descriptions for topics you want to return to quickly.

 .. figure:: img/project-settings/project-match.png
      :width: 60%